On this page:

 Does Teachers Health let you claim online or in-app?

-Can claim using app (iOS and Android) for all services.
-Can claim online for complementary therapy, chiropractic, general dental, optical, podiatry, physiotherapy, exercise physiology, speech therapy, occupational therapy, psychology, audiology and dietitian services.
+You can claim using an app (iOS and Android) for all services.
+You can claim online for complementary therapy, chiropractic, general dental, optical, podiatry, physiotherapy, exercise physiology, speech therapy, occupational therapy, psychology, audiology, and dietitian services.